BlueDot BME680 Environmental and Gas Sensor

 Description

-The BME680 sensor is the most recent development from Bosch Sensortec, the world's leading manufacturer of MEMS (Micro Electromechanical Systems).
-Here are 5 features that make the BlueDot BME680 Environmental and Gas Sensor very easy to use:
+Here are five features that make the BlueDot BME680 Environmental and Gas Sensor very easy to use:

-• Temperature, Humidity, Pressure and Altitude Measurements.
-You can measure temperature, relative humidity and air pressure with high precision.
-Besides, the pressure measurements allows you to calculate your altitude with a precision of ± 1.0 meters.
+• Temperature, Humidity, Pressure, and Altitude Measurements.
+You can measure temperature, relative humidity, and air pressure with high precision.
+Besides, the pressure measurements allow you to calculate your altitude with a precision of ± 1.0 meters.

 • Measurement of VOC Concentration.
 You can detect high concentrations of VOCs in the surrounding air.
 The raw signal is a resistance value in ohms, which goes down with increasing VOC concentration.